Long QT syndrome

 - Do I have long QT syndrome?
 What type?

 - What is my risk of complications from this condition?

 - If the first treatment doesn't work, what will you recommend next?

 - If you're recommending medications, what are the possible side effects?

-- If you're recommending surgery, what type of procedure is most likely to be effective in my case?
-Why?
+- What type of procedure is most likely to be effective in my case and why?